Classic Braised Brisket with Onions

 brushing the brisket the tomato paste

-Remove the pan from the oven and transfer the brisket to a cutting board.
-Using an electric or sharp knife, slice the beef into 1/8 – 1/4-inch thick slices against the grain.
-It’s much easier to cut at this point than it is at the end.
+Remove the brisket from the oven and transfer it to a cutting board.
+Using an electric knife or sharp carving knife, slice it thinly, about ⅛ to ¼ inch thick, against the grain—it’s much easier to do this now than at the end.

 slicing the brisket